DVDFab DVD Copy Review: Why I Choose This DVD Copy Software

 If you encounter slow speeds, it might be due to the following reasons:

-1. The Disc's Protection or Structure is Too Complex.
-When encountering a disc with new encryption, DVDFab uses PathPlayer + Cloud Decryption Service to perform an in-depth analysis of the entire disc.
+- The Disc's Protection or Structure Is Too Complex.
+When encountering a disc with new encryption, DVDFab uses PathPlayer plus the Cloud Decryption Service to perform an in-depth analysis of the entire disc.
 This process can appear quite slow during the "Opening Source" stage.

-2. The Disc or the Optical Drive is in Poor Condition.
+- The Disc or the Optical Drive Is in Poor Condition.
 Scratches, stains, or oxidation on the disc surface can lead to repeated read retries.
 Similarly, an aging or low-quality external optical drive can significantly drag down the entire analysis process.
 First, try cleaning the disc surface, switching to a different optical drive, or lowering the reading speed to see if it improves.

-3. System and Software Conflicts.
-Having other resident decryption tools, certain virtual drives, or older burning software installed simultaneously — or if antivirus software intercepts DVDFab's read process — can cause the "Analyzing" stage to be abnormally prolonged.
-You can try updating to the latest DVDFab version and closing any other similar software.
+- System and Software Conflicts.
+Running other resident decryption tools, certain virtual drives, or older burning software at the same time can slow things down.
+The same applies if antivirus software intercepts DVDFab's read process, which can cause the "Analyzing" stage to run far longer than normal.
+Try updating to the latest DVDFab version and closing any other similar software.

 If the disc and drive are fine but the disc still fails to load, you can try changing the PathPlayer settings under Settings > DVD > PathPlayer within DVDFab, attempting to disable or enable the feature.